This post originally appeared on Jessie’s NYC tour company site, NYC Photo Journeys; Featured+ Pinterest images taken on a Private Photo Journey

 Romance In Manhattan

 9. Hit the rooftop at Pod 39.
 Sprawling vines up brick walls and terracotta columns give this rooftop a European feel, though the taco cart and margaritas will transport you to Mexico.
-Take in views of the Empire State Building, One World Trade Center, the Chrysler building and the East River.
+Take in views of the Empire State Building, One World Trade Center, the Chrysler building, and the East River.
+This is one of the most Instagrammable places in New York City!

 10. Take a free salsa class at Iguana.
 At 6pm on Wednesdays, you’ll get complimentary salsa and bachata lessons.
 Bonus: there are happy hour drinks, too!
 Choose from one of their 28 flavors of margaritas or mojitos.